Background Image for Hero:

 WV Forward Collaborators

-West Virginia Forward is helping to oversee the economic transformation of West Virginia.
-Voluntary experts from across the state are working in concert with steering committee members, the West Virginia Forward implementation team and research scholars.
+WV Forward is helping to oversee the economic transformation of the state.
+Voluntary experts are working in concert with steering committee members, the WV Forward implementation team and research scholars.
 Their role is to help shape inclusive partnerships, short-term and long-term objectives and action plans while aligning efforts to achieve data-driven results based on McKinsey & Company's proposed recommendations.
-Each issue West Virginia Forward is beginning to tackle falls under one of three sectors: business, education or human capital.
-This process is new and evolutionary, as progress is made, status updates will be provided.Sign in to West Virginia Forward Collaborators (For Internal Use Only)
+Volunteers may offer their time and expertise in phases of this work.
+Each issue WV Forward begins to tackle falls under one of three sectors: business, education or human capital.
+This process is new and evolutionary.
+As progress is made, status updates will be provided.Sign in to West Virginia Forward Collaborators (For Internal Use Only)

 Growth and diversification require a business-friendly climate.
 We can achieve this through competition and strategic business investments.
 Strengthening workforce participation, building and diversifying the talent pipeline and adding value to West Virginia's assets will help create economic opportunities in the region.

 GOAL: To develop a program that ensures West Virginia properties or business sites are ready for investment and economic development.

 PROCESS: This working group is creating a program called WV Ready, which will develop a process to identify and review potential development sites in West Virginia and provide standards for levels of site readiness to attract potential investors.
 This program will allow West Virginia to better compete for economic development projects at the national level by having an increased number of shovel-ready sites for investment.

 Resolving Tangible Personal Property Tax

 - GOAL: To help find a balanced solution to improve the business climate while ensuring local governments' and schools' revenue are protected by proposing possible changes to the tangible personal property (TPP) tax.